alexandrumos/dldns/README.md

 ## How to install it
 Download or clone this project.
 Rename `.env.example` file to `.env`.
 Make sure you set the `LINODE_PAT` to your Linode personal access token.
+Don't forget to run `composer install`.

 ## How to obtain a Personal Access Token